DinEilie/electron-app/README.md

 # electron-app

-An Electron application with React, TypeScript, TailwindCSS, Zod and Zustand.
+An Electron FS (From 'start' to 'finish') task application with React, TypeScript, TailwindCSS, Zod and Zustand.
+In this app you can add new tasks/to-do to you list and view on the second page you tasks timeline history.

 ## Recommended IDE Setup